PennyLaneAI/pennylane/README.md

 ## Build using Docker

-Docker support exists for building using CPU and GPU (Nvidia CUDA 11.1+) images.
+Docker support exists for building using CPU and GPU (Nvidia CUDA 11.1+) images .
+Note: Docker builds using "make" will work on Linux and MAC only, For MS Windows one can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 To build a basic PennyLane image without any additional interfaces (Torch, TensorFlow, or Jax) run following: